mrdankuta/pbl-project-7/project7.md

 ## Step 1 - Setup NFS Server

-- Launch a new EC2 instance `nfs-server`
+- Launch a new EC2 instance `nfs-server` with RHEL Linux 8 Operating System
 - Create 3 Volumes of 10GB each within the same Availability Zone as the previously created instance
 - Attach each volume to the `nfs-server` instance
 - Connect to `nfs-server` instance via terminal